I'm doing my best to separate my obvious bias against this administration.

 To the brain, not to the rest, okay?

-Everybody knows that you know the uh the broken uh legs and arms and the torn ligaments and things of that nature.
+Everybody knows that the broken legs and arms and the torn ligaments and things of that nature.

 That's part of it.

-But a concussion, something that's a closed head injury, uh, even in everyday life is not something that's that's uh uh easily identified unless there's a trend in concussions like this.
+But a concussion, something that's a closed head injury, even in everyday life, is not something that's easily identified unless there's a trend in concussions like this.

-I know guys that are that are a party to this suit that are in the hall now that uh you know have a tough time from day to day.
+I know guys that are a party to this suit that are in the hall now that have a tough time from day to day.

 NFL plays safe.